hechoendrupal/drupalconsole.com/content/articles/help-us-improve-drupal-console-project.md

 * What commands are executed?
 * Which language you use to run Drupal Console, i.e., English, Spanish, Japanese.
-* If you run a generator command, how many lines of code were generated
+* If you run a generator command, how many lines of code were generated.

-You can read the privacy policy at [https://drupalconsole.com/privacy-policy](https://drupalconsole.com/privacy-policy)
+You can read the [privacy policy](/privacy-policy) page.

 ### Where is this information stored?